TNQ: News & Current Affairs

 From the 1970s to late 1990s, the station maintained regional news coverage through its 5:30pm half-hour local news bulletin and, later, its 6pm one-hour news bulletin.
-In addition from the late 1970s the station produced its own 30-minute, weekly current affairs program Newsweek and focus, the first live TV debate of its kind in North Queensland.
-Both programs were founded and produced by the NQTV News Director, Rick Anderton, in Townsville.
+In addition from the late 1970s the station produced its own 30-minute, weekly current affairs program Newsweek and State Focus, the first live TV debate of its kind in North Queensland.
+Both programs were founded and produced by the NQTV news director, Rick Anderton, in Townsville.
 Newsweek aired weekly for more than 10 years and became one of Australia's longest running current affairs shows of its time, winning over 16 national Thorn EMI awards for its contribution to current affairs journalism in Australia.

 In the lead-up to aggregation, with NQTV (which soon after became QTV) gearing up to become the Nine Network affiliate, the look and feel of the news was changed to match that of National Nine News and became known as QTV News in 1990.
 However, this was short lived, as the station was instead left with Network Ten affiliation due to WIN Television purchasing a rival station which, in turn, took the Nine Network affiliation for the region.
 The look and feel of QTV News was subsequently changed to reflect that of Ten Eyewitness News and its name changed to QTV Eyewitness News.

 When Queensland was first aggregated, QTV broadcast a licence-wide one hour bulletin but this was scaled back to north Queensland due to low ratings.

 In 1993, the news service became Ten North Queensland News after the station was rebranded as Ten Queensland.